Constitution Club of India: History

 The club was established as an informal group in year 1947 housed at Curzon Road.
-It was formally inaugurated by Shri Sarvapalli Radhakrishnan, philosopher & academician President in February 1965.
-At the present location Constitution Club of India is Vithal Bhai Patel House.
+It was formally inaugurated by then President of India Sarvapalli Radhakrishnan, in February 1965.
+At the present location Constitution Club of India is next to the Vithal Bhai Patel House in Delhi.

 Memorandum

 Whereas the Constitution Club of India was opened in February 1947 with the objectives & purposes of fostering social contacts and providing usual amenities of a club life for the benefit of the members of the Indian Constituent Assembly.
 AND WHEREAS the Constitution Club of India has effectively emerged as an enviable forum providing platform for interaction amongst the Past & Present member of Parliament.
 And whereas it has been found expedient to constitute a Society for the furtherance of its main aims and objectives.
 NOW Therefore, we the Signatories to this Memorandum of Association have agreed to form this society by the name "Constitution Club of India" hereinafter referred as Club and to register it under the Societies Registration Act 1860.